 What really made the garden stand out though was the pops of color, especially the cobalt blue.
 Ironically, I think that the contrasting colors of the walls, benches and pots actually helped to provide a more soothing feeling than if they had not been present.

-If you are planning a visit to Marrakesh, I highly recommend a visit to the Majorelle Garden, even if you are not a gardener.
+If you are planning a visit to Marrakesh, whether it is for one day or a few days, I highly recommend a visit to the Majorelle Garden, even if you are not a gardener.

 Do you have thoughts or comments about this post?
 I would love to hear from you on my facebook page.